Beginners Guide to Peace - Navigating the World of Property

 “Whatever course you decide upon, there is always someone to tell you that you are wrong.
 There are always difficulties arising which tempt you to believe that your critics are right.
 To map out a course of action and follow it to an end requires courage.” - Ralph Waldo Emerson

 Rights and Lefts

-Without the recognition of property rights, other rights such as the freedom to speech, assembly and religious worship cannot be protected.
-Unfortunately, when the government “owns” large swaths of incorrectly labeled “public” land, the protection of even these basic rights becomes distorted.
+Without the recognition of property rights, other rights such as the freedom of speech, assembly and religious worship cannot be protected.
+Unfortunately, when the government “owns” large swaths of incorrectly labeled “public” land, the protection of our basic rights becomes diminished.

 People have become so used to the repeated violations of property rights by governments that they rarely consider the costs and ultimate outcome of such violations.
 A better understanding of and a more rigorous support for property rights would actually serve to decrease hostilities and conflicts.

 Let us first consider the right to a free press.
 It seems fairly obviously that a free press is heavily dependent on private property.
 In order to publish a newspaper, a person or group traditionally had to make a large capital investment in the printing machinery, newsprint and other materials as well as a building to house the equipment.
 Once printed, they next had the matter of distribution.
 In order to obtain widespread distribution, they needed to pay for transport either through capital investment in trucks and other vehicles or by hiring the labor and capital of others.
 Once a distribution method was established, however, they still encountered other property protections in that they could not force the publication into the homes of others.
 Even if distributing the publication for free and leaving it at the very threshold of a person’s home, there was never any compulsion by the targeted recipient to read or “consume” the publication.